Murdaugh family: Assisted suicide fraud

-Embezzlement allegations
+Embezzlement

-Attorney Justin Bamberg represents eight people from whom he says Alex Murdaugh stole money while serving as their lawyer.
-He later said the total number of Murdaugh victims might be between 30 and 50, and the total amount stolen could be as high as $20 million.
-According to the Island Packet, it is unclear where the money went.
+Attorney Justin Bamberg represents eight people, including the sons of Gloria Satterfield, from whom he says Alex stole money while serving as their lawyer.
+He later said the total number of embezzlement victims might be between thirty and fifty, and the total amount stolen could be as high as $20 million.
+According to the Island Packet, it is unclear what became of the money.

-The first case involved Gloria Satterfield, Alex Murdaugh's housekeeper, who died in a fall on his property in 2018.
-Satterfield's two sons were awarded a settlement of about $3.4 million, but by 2021 they had received nothing.
-Alex Murdaugh was charged with two felonies related to the missing money.

 Hakeem Pinckney was a deaf African-American man involved in a 2009 traffic accident that required permanent life support.
-Murdaugh personally represented the Pinckney family in a lawsuit against the manufacturer of the tires on the vehicle; the family was awarded a settlement.
+Murdaugh personally represented Pinckney's family in a lawsuit against the manufacturer of the tires on the vehicle; the family was awarded a settlement.
 In 2011, Pinckney died at a care facility after his ventilator was, according to a Pinckney lawyer, "mysteriously unplugged".
-Murdaugh's law firm handled a wrongful death lawsuit against the care facility.
+PMPED handled a wrongful death lawsuit against the care facility.
 Murdaugh allegedly introduced Pinckney's family to Russell Laffitte, the CEO of Palmetto State Bank, to manage the Pinckney finances due to the size of the settlements.
 The Pinckneys received some money, but an estimated $800,000 to $1 million went missing.
-In January 2022, the board of Palmetto State Bank fired Laffitte after allegations came to light he was involved with Murdaugh to defraud Pinckney.
-The board is composed mostly of the Laffitte family, who founded the bank in 1907.
+In January 2022, the board of Palmetto State Bank fired Laffitte after allegations came to light that he conspired with Alex to defraud Pinckney.

-Blondell Gray was killed in an ambulance crash in 2012.
-According to Bamberg, Gray's family is owed more than $112,000, and the money was stolen by Murdaugh.

-Sandra Taylor was a Beaufort woman killed by a drunk driver in Colleton County in 2019.
-Indictments show Murdaugh reportedly told Taylor's mother she would only receive $30,000 as a settlement when that figure was over $180,000.